 The world actually woke up to ISRO’s tech prowess in 2013, when it succeeded with the Mars Orbiter Mission (MOM) — the Mangalyaan.
-What was pathbreaking about MOM was not just the fact that it was the first successful attempt to send a probe to the red planet, but the mission’s amazing cost — it was achieved at $74 million, which is one-ninth of the $672 million spent by the NASA on Mars mission.
+What was path-breaking about MOM was not just the fact that it was the first successful attempt to send a probe to the red planet, but the mission’s amazing cost — it was achieved at $74 million, which is one-ninth of the $672 million spent by NASA on its Mars mission.
 It was even cheaper than even the Hollywood blockbuster Gravity, the Sandra Bullock and George Clooney starrer that cost $100 million.

 What’s special about ISRO

 As for money, there was never enough.
 ISRO’s annual budget was about $1.2 billion till very recently.
-This year the Indian government had announced a 23% hike in its budget.
+This year the Indian government announced a 23% hike in its budget.
 This is peanuts when compared to NASA’s $19.3-billion budget for 2017.
 In fact this shoestring budget is what holds it back from participating in the International Space Station (ISS) mission.
 To participate meaningfully with the ISS, ISRO will need an almost 50% hike in its budget.

 Making the best with what’s available

 The PSLV-C37 mission should be seen as more about using the available technology to its fullest to stay competitive and earn some extra revenues.
 As ISRO Chairman AS Kiran Kumar says, “We are not looking at it as a record or anything.
 We are just trying to maximize our capability with each launch and trying to utilize that launch for the ability it has got and get the maximum in return.”